icklers/platform-gitops-demo/docs/repository-management/01-multi-repo-strategy.md

     -   **Audience:** Platform Engineering team.

 2.  **Infrastructure-as-Code (IaC) Repositories:** Each of these repositories defines a specific piece of infrastructure using the Compositions from the platform repo.
-    -   Contains Crossplane Claims (e.g., `CompositePostgresInstance`, `CompositeAKSCluster`).
+    -   Contains Crossplane Composite Resources (XRs) (e.g., `XPostgreSQLInstance`, `XAKSCluster`).
     -   One repository per environment (e.g., `infra-dev`, `infra-staging`, `infra-prod`).
     -   **Audience:** DevOps / SRE / Platform team.

 3.  **Application Repositories:** These are the standard repositories containing your microservice code.
     -   Contains application source code (Go, Python, Java, etc.).
     -   Contains Kubernetes manifests for deploying the application (Deployments, Services, Ingress, etc.).
-    -   May contain a Crossplane Claim if the application requires its own dedicated infrastructure (e.g., a specific database).
+    -   May contain a Crossplane Composite Resource if the application requires its own dedicated infrastructure (e.g., a specific database).
     -   **Audience:** Development teams.

 ## Why Multi-Repo?